-- In one episode of Eerie Indiana, Marshall and Simon review the credit-card contracts offered by a strange visitor.
+In one episode of Eerie Indiana, Marshall and Simon review the credit-card contracts offered by a strange visitor.
 What looks like an ink smudge at the end of the contract turns out to be its fine print when viewed under a microscope, revealing that the contracts are actually deals with the Devil.

-- Peter in The Monkees episode "Dance, Monkee, Dance" is tricked into signing a lifetime contract at a dance studio after winning a free dance lesson.
+Peter in The Monkees episode "Dance, Monkee, Dance" is tricked into signing a lifetime contract at a dance studio after winning a free dance lesson.

-- In Brazilian show Caça Talentos, before signing with a network, the owner of a talent agency utilized a magnifying glass to search for loopholes.
+In Brazilian show Caça Talentos, before signing with a network, the owner of a talent agency utilized a magnifying glass to search for loopholes.
 When the network owner decided to end the contract, he utilized a loophole in letters so small a small telescope was used.

-- El Chavo del ocho: Doña Florinda practically begged to be a victim of this trope.
+El Chavo del ocho: Doña Florinda practically begged to be a victim of this trope.
 When she opened a "fonda" she insists calling a "restaurant", she barely read the rental contract.
 She didn't even know who her new landlord was before the first time he showed up to collect.

-- In Supernatural, when Dick Roman makes a deal with Crowley, the King of Hell pulls a very long scroll out of his coat, and the two spend the night reading and revising with a red Sharpie.
+When Dick Roman makes a deal with Crowley, the King of Hell pulls a very long scroll out of his coat, and the two spend the night reading and revising with a red Sharpie.

-- Ellery Queen: In "The Adventure of the Comic Book Crusader", Ellery despises the proposed Ellery Queen comic, but he is legally powerless to stop it because a clause in Ellery's contract stipulates that the company can license his likeness to use in any way they see fit.
+Ellery Queen: In "The Adventure of the Comic Book Crusader", Ellery despises the proposed Ellery Queen comic, but he is legally powerless to stop it because a clause in Ellery's contract stipulates that the company can license his likeness to use in any way they see fit.

 The Trans-Siberian Orchestra story "Beethoven's Last Night" ends with Beethoven selling the rights to his Tenth Symphony to the Devil, in order to rescue the soul of a homeless girl.
 When the Devil triumphantly tries to destroy the symphony, he finds he can't; because of the way Fate worded the contract, the Devil actually purchased the Tenth Symphony of Beethoven's older brother, also named Ludwig, who died young.

 In some versions of the RPG Paranoia, even the money comes with fine print attached.

 PC: I believe that's my cue to sigh loudly and leave.

-- It turns out the fine print works both ways.
+It turns out the fine print works both ways.
 Interpreting a wish to make someone disappear as a command to kill them counts as forcing the signer to fulfill the "singee must kill someone" term of the contract.

-- Used in Descent 2 to send the material defender on yet another suicide mission, while not paying him yet.
+Used in Descent 2 to send the material defender on yet another suicide mission, while not paying him yet.

 Dravis: If you've studied your standard mercenary agreement, you would notice that PTMC reserves the right to keep you on retainer for up to 72 hours, post-mission.